 Professor Christopher Fox

 Christopher is a composer with a life-long fascination for music from all eras and cultures.
 He writes about music and edits the quarterly journal of new musicTEMPO for Cambridge University Press.
-Christopher also teaches at Brunel University London where he is Professor of Music.
+Christopher is Visiting Professor of Music, the University of York and Emeritus Professor, Brunel University London.

 Menna was Clerk to the Mercers' Company from 2008 to 2015, having previously spent 13 years working at the National Theatre.
 Menna holds a number of trusteeships including The Royal Ballet School and the Royal Central School of Speech and Drama.
 Previous trusteeships include Wilton’s Music Hall, the Shakespeare Schools Foundation and the National Foundation for Youth Music.